sortedness/sortedness/README-edit.md

 # sortedness

+`sortedness` is the level of agreement between two points regarding to how they rank all remaining points in a dataset.
-`sortedness` is a measure of quality of data transformation, often dimensionality reduction.
+This ia valid even for points from different spaces, enabling the measurement of the quality of data transformation processes, often dimensionality reduction.
-It is less sensitive to irrelevant distortions and return values in a more meaningful interval than Kruskal stress formula I.
+It is less sensitive to irrelevant distortions, and return values in a more meaningful interval, than Kruskal stress formula I.
 <br>This [Python library](https://pypi.org/project/sortedness) / [code](https://github.com/sortedness/sortedness) provides a reference implementation for the functions presented [here (paper unavailable until publication)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Nonparametric+Dimensionality+Reduction+Quality+Assessment+based+on+Sortedness+of+Unrestricted+Neighborhood&btnG=).

 ## Overview